FAQs & POLICIES

 Volunteers are expected to be engaged in the tasks at hand: use phones only when absolutely necessary or while on break and minimize absences from crews for business or personal reasons

 All volunteers must be present for the on-site safety orientation in the morning.
-Any volunteer absent this orientation may forfeit their right to volunteer that day
+Any volunteer who misses this orientation may forfeit their right to volunteer that day

 Prior to coming to the build site, each volunteer must take a brief online safety course.
 This course will be provided via email to each registered volunteer